2018 Indiana State Sycamores football team

 The 2018 Indiana State Sycamores football team represented Indiana State University in the 2018 NCAA Division I FCS football season.
 They were led by second-year head coach Curt Mallory and played their home games at Memorial Stadium.
 They were a member of the Missouri Valley Football Conference.
 They finished the season 7–4, 5–3 in MVFC play to finish in a tie for third place.
 Despite being ranked in the top 25 at the end of the regular season, they were not selected to participate in the FCS Playoffs.

-Previous season

-The Sycamores finished the 2017 season 0–11, 0–8 in MVFC play to finish in last place.

 Preseason

 Preseason MVFC poll

 The MVFC released their preseason poll on July 29, 2018, with the Sycamores predicted to finish in last place.

 Preseason All-MVFC Teams

 The Sycamores placed six players on the preseason all-MVFC teams.